stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 ## Key Notes
  - If targets will survive for a while you will want {{ site.data.spell.fs }} ticking on them, don't forget to monitor this particularly on higher keys where you can get real value!
- - Despite a lot of {{ site.data.talent.lmt }} use being to setup a pull, because it scales with Haste if you can manage to do so then having {{ site.data.talent.splinter }} active before placing {{ site.data.talent.lmt }} will increase its damage.
-Note: you can and should still use {{ site.data.talent.lmt }} to help setup a pull if you need to act fast, this is just something to keep in mind for value optimisation when you're comfortable.
+ - {{ site.data.talent.lmt }}’s periodic damage scales dynamically with haste, therefore it can be used to setup a pull by applying {{ site.data.spell.fs }} before gaining the {{ site.data.talent.splinter }} haste buff without losing out on too much potential damage.
+You should still aim to use {{ site.data.talent.lmt }} while having the {{ site.data.talent.splinter }} haste buff or {{ site.data.spell.bl }} if possible, but don't lose setup time for it.
  - {{ site.data.talent.sop }} is there to amplify what you're already aiming to do at different target counts which can be quite handy
     * 1-2 Targets = {{ site.data.spell.lb }}
     * 3-5 Targets = {{ site.data.spell.fs }} if and only if you need to spread {{ site.data.spell.fs }}, otherwise ignore and waste {{ site.data.talent.sop }} buffs.
     * 6+ Targets = {{ site.data.spell.cl }} whenever possible, if you have to move then using a buff on {{ site.data.spell.fs }} is fine too
     * {{ site.data.talent.sop }} will also make you want to delay casting {{ site.data.talent.sk }} on 1-2 targets or 6+ targets in order to benefit from their combined effects.
  - {{ site.data.talent.dre }} procs do not really change the priority of what you're doing, they mainly act to provide value from not having to manually refresh your current {{ site.data.spell.fs }} dots and that translates into more {{ site.data.spell.cl }} casts which leads to more {{ site.data.spell.eq }} casts.
 Note: {{ site.data.spell.lvbm }} replaces {{ site.data.spell.cl }} in the priority when {{ site.data.talent.dre }} procs are active but you should ensure you have enough time to finish the cast inside the {{ site.data.talent.dre }} buff otherwise the cast will cancel.
- - It can be tempting to try and use every {{ site.data.talent.lvs }} proc during mass aoe but generally you're going to use them when you have to move when aoeing or when you'd have enough maelstrom to {{ site.data.spell.eq }} afterwards which benefits from {{ site.data.talent.mote }}.
-This strikes a better balance between fishing for {{ site.data.talent.dre }} procs and reliably good aoe damage.
-Feel free to prioritise {{ site.data.talent.lvs }} more if a priority target is up and needs to die fast!
+ - It can be tempting to try and use every {{ site.data.talent.lvs }} proc during mass AoE but generally you're going to use them when you have to move when AoEing or when you'd have enough maelstrom to {{ site.data.spell.eq }} afterwards which benefits from {{ site.data.talent.mote }}.
+This strikes a better balance between fishing for {{ site.data.talent.dre }} procs and reliably good AoE damage.
+Feel free to prioritize {{ site.data.talent.lvs }} more if a priority target is up and needs to die fast!

 ## Opener
 Follow the cast sequence below for your opener.
 A <span style="color:red">red arrow</span> indicates the time the boss is pulled.
 Please note that openers are a *very* minor and nit-picky increase (or sometimes decrease!), and adapting to the fight is much more important.